 The connection of Vasilopita and Saint Basil

-If you want to make your own, have a look at this Vasilopita recipe by Olive Tomato Blog.
+If you want to make your own New Year’s cake, check this Vasilopita recipe.

 Good luck plays a very important role in more traditions of the holiday season in Greece.
 On New Year’s Eve, families get together at home and they often play card games for good luck.
 The games can go on for hours and end around midnight.
 The state lottery is very popular during the holiday season in Greece.
 Rolling dice is another favourite of the New Year traditions in Greece.